kristi11/mws-restaurant-complete/README.md

 After installing and lifting the server provided by Udacity https://github.com/udacity/mws-restaurant-stage-3 follow the steps below.

-if you prefer to not install the server on your own you can use the one included on this project.To do that in a terminal cd into mws-restaurant-stage-3 and run npm install to install the node dependencies and then run node server to lift the server
+If you prefer to not install the server on your own you can use the one included on this project.To do that in a terminal `cd` into `mws-restaurant-stage-3` and run `npm install` to install the node dependencies and then run `node server` to lift the server.When creating your own project include the `mws-restaurant-stage-3` folder in a separate folder from your code.
+That folder is there just to act as a real world server to give your a better understanding how you would work on a real world project.
+It should not be touched or changed.
+The only reason it is included within this project is that it is easier to install for whoever wants to download the server code along with this project and not seperately.Do not let it confuse you because it sure confused me.Happy coding :)

 Then,

-In a terminal cd into mws-restaurant-complete and run npm install to install all the required dependencies for the first time.
+In a terminal `cd` into `mws-restaurant-complete` and run `npm install` to install all the required dependencies for the first time.
 After that run `python3 -m http.server 8000` to start the local server.
 This folder contains all the code that's being worked on.

 Now go to http://localhost:8000 to see the project.